picodata/sbroad/doc/design/global_tables_rfc.md

 ```

-## Subquery referencing non-global table with query against global table
+## Subquery referencing non-global table with query against the global table

-In this case selection/join child has global distribution and subquery is present in the filter/condition.
+In this case selection/join child has the global distribution and the subquery is present in the filter/condition.
 For example:

 ```sql
 select a from global